A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 The Mighty Avengers #32-36 – Vol. 7

 Why?
-Any line-wide event makes a mess of read orders, but 32-33 happen BEFORE Siege and heavily feature the DA, so at least read those first.
-And, a lot of the team goes from MA 35 to Siege 2, and MA 35 has a good little tickler for Siege in it without spoiling anything.
-35-36 really have nothing to do with Siege despite getting the trade dress.
-Then, a lot of NA appear in a panel 36 after Siege (slightly spoiling who lives), but the main concern is that the final three pages spoil the big finale of Siege.
-So, just don’t read past the bottom of the page when Pym says “A door for me.
+Any line-wide event makes a mess of read orders, but #32-33 happen before Siege and heavily feature the DA, so at least read those first.
+A lot of the team goes from MA 35 to Siege #2 and MA #35 has a good tickler for Siege in it without spoiling anything, so I’d read at least through #35.
+The real question here is whether to read #36 now or save it.
+A lot of NA appear in a panel #36 that fits after Siege (slightly spoiling who survives), but the main concern is that the final three pages spoil the big finale of Siege.
+If you do choose to read #36 here, I suggest you don’t read past the bottom of the page when Pym says “A door for me.
 I know just where to start.”

 Dark Avengers #13-16 & Annual 1 – Vol. 3: Siege

 Why?
-No one heads to Siege stuff until after #14 (which includes NA 61), and all of 15 occurs before Siege 1.
-So, just hold onto 16 to avoid major Siege spoilers, if you must – it literally says in the recap page “Read Siege #4 Before You Read This Issue” and it’s the LAST thing in this era except for New Avengers: Finale.
+No one heads to Siege stuff (which includes NA 61) until after #14, and all of #15 occurs before Siege #1.
+If you must, hold onto #16 to avoid major Siege spoilers – it literally says in the recap page “Read Siege #4 Before You Read This Issue.”
+In fact, it is the last thing in this era except for New Avengers: Finale.